Buena Park Downtown: History

 The mall was neglected in the 1980s and 1990s even as the local retail market changed.
 In 1995 a group controlled by the Pritzker family of Chicago bought the mall for $41 million from Australia's City Freeholds, Inc., and planned a $120 million renovation.

 The modernization was stalled for several years.
 After FedCo closed, the leaseholder sought to sublet the space to Gigante, a Mexican supermarket chain, and opposed a major renovation.
 Target, which had acquired FedCo in 1999, refused to allow the lease to be transferred to another discount retailer.
 Finally, in late 2001, the city of Buena Park itself paid $3.2 million to take over the Fedco lease and transfer it to Walmart, which now occupies the space.
 Completed in 2003, the renovation also replaced the former JCPenney with a new Krikorian Theaters multiplex.

 Burlington Coat Factory, a later addition, closed in 2005 and was replaced with Steve & Barry's which closed in 2008.
 Tower Records also operated in the mall until the demise of the chain in 2007.
 The Chicago eatery Portillo's opened their first Southern California outlet at the mall in 2005, next to the Pat & Oscar's, along the La Palma edge of the parking lot.
 Steve & Barry's closed in 2009.
 Circuit City was formerly one of the principal stores of Buena Park Place, but closed in 2009 due to its bankruptcy.

 On November 7, 2019, it was announced that Sears would be closing this location as part of a plan to close 96 stores nationwide.
 The store closed on February 2, 2020, making it the last original anchor store to close.

 On January 10, 2023, it was announced that Bed Bath & Beyond would be closing as part of a plan to close 62 stores nationwide.
 Burlington was assigned to take its place, marking its return to the mall after closing 20 years ago.

+In 2023, plans were announced to demolish the former Sears and build apartments on site.
+The new apartment complex is to be called The Village at Buena Park and to consist of 1,302 residential units compromising 1,176 apartment units and 126 townhomes.
+Demolition of the former Sears began in early 2026.